 - Issues related to MTHFR function such as RBC folate, Homocysteine and Methylmalonic acid.
 These will tell us your folate, B6 and B12 levels.

 - SNPs.
-A simple genetic test will help us understand other mutations (SNPs) that may be playing a role in your fatigue.
+A simple genetic test will help us understand other mutations (SNPs) that may be playing a role in your adrenal fatigue.

 - Adrenaline (norepinephrine and epinephrine).
-This will give us more information about the state of your adrenal glands
+This will give us more information about the state of your adrenal glands and methylation.

 IgA and IgG Food Panel: